Rheumatology and Autoimmunity

 Autoimmune disease occurs when immune cells 'go rogue' and attack healthy parts of the body, instead of attacking infectious microbes.
 There are over 100 different autoimmune diseases, which affect 5-10% of the population and are a major cause of chronic disease in our society.
 Without a cure, individuals afflicted by these diseases face ongoing clinical care based on suppressing the whole immune system.
 Current clinical practise treats the symptoms of disease rather than the cause because we don’t have a way to identify and eradicate the individual cells of the immune system that have gone rogue.

 Our group has developed innovative cellular genomics technology incorporating single cell sequencing and multi-parameter flow cytometry to identify and isolate self-reactive rogue B cells from patients with the autoimmune diseases Sjögren’s syndrome and lupus.
-This research has uncovered therapeutic targets and allowed us to track the evolution of these disease causing B cells.
+This research has allowed us to track the evolution of these disease causing B cells and highlighted possible targets for therapy.

 We are currently recruiting enthusiastic students who are interested in using cutting-edge genomic technology to learn about fundamental mechanisms of the immune system and impact treatment strategies and outcomes in patients with autoimmune diseases.